 Article 16.
 Appointment, ratification or re-election of directors.
-1. Proposals for the appointment or reelection of directors submitted by the Board of Directors for consideration by the General Shareholders' Meeting and the appointment decisions adopted by the Board in the use of its legally attributed powers of co-option, shall fall on persons of recognised prestige, solvency, technical competence and experience, and shall be approved by the Board at the proposal of the Appointments and Remuneration Committee, in the case of independent directors, and after a report from the Appointments and Remuneration Committee, in the case of other directors.
+1. Proposals for the appointment or re-election of directors submitted by the Board of Directors for consideration by the General Shareholders' Meeting and the appointment decisions adopted by the Board in the use of its legally attributed powers of co-option, shall fall on persons of recognised prestige, solvency, technical competence and experience, and shall be approved by the Board at the proposal of the Appointments and Remuneration Committee, in the case of independent directors, and after a report from the Appointments and Remuneration Committee, in the case of other directors.

 2. All proposals shall be accompanied by a justifying report from the Board assessing the competence, experience and merits of the proposed candidate, which shall be attached to the minutes of the General Shareholders' Meeting or the Board meeting.

-3. From the moment at which the announcement of the General Shareholders' Meeting is published, the Board of Directors shall publish, on its website, the following information on the persons proposed for the appointment or ratification as Directors: (i) professional and biographical profile; (ii) other Boards of Directors to which he/she belongs, whether or not they are listed companies, and also on any other remunerated activities of any kind; (iii) indication of the category of director to which they belong, indicating, in the case of proprietary directors, the shareholder at whose proposal they have been appointed, re-elected or ratified or with whom they are related; (iv) date of first appointment as a Director of the Company, and also of subsequent re-elections; (v) shares of the Company and derivative financial instruments having as their underlying the shares of the Company, held either by the Director whose position is to be ratified or re-elected or by the candidate for the first appointment as Director.
-This information shall be kept up to date; and (vi) (vi) the reports and proposals of the competent bodies in each case.
-4. The Secretary of the Board of Directors shall provide each new Director with a copy of the Bylaws, these Regulations, the Code of Ethics of the FCC Group, the Internal Regulations of Conduct in the Securities Market, the latest financial statements and management reports, both individual and consolidated, approved by the General Shareholders' Meeting, the audit reports corresponding thereto and the latest economic and financial information sent to the markets.
-They shall also be provided with the identification of the current account auditors and their representatives.
-5. Each director shall sign a document confirming receipt of this documentation, that they are aware of its contents and that they faithfully fulfil their duties as a director.
-6. The Company shall establish orientation programmes that provide new directors with fast and sufficient knowledge of the Company and its Group as well as the Corporate Governance rules, in addition to imparting knowledge refresher courses when the circumstances so require.
+- 3. From the moment at which the announcement of the General Shareholders' Meeting is published, the Board of Directors shall publish, on its website, the following information on the persons proposed for the appointment or ratification as Directors: - (i) professional and biographical profile; - (ii) other Boards of Directors on which he/she sit, whether at listed companies or not, and the other paid activities they perform, regardless of their nature; - (iii) indication of his/her director category, indicating, in the case of proprietary directors, the shareholder to whom they have been appointed, re-elected or ratified or with whom they are related; - (iv) dates of first appointment as a Director of the Company and any subsequent re-elections; - (v) shares of the Company and derivative financial instruments that have shares of the Company as their underlying, held either by the Director whose position is to be ratified or re-elected or by the candidate for the position of Director for the first time.
+This information shall be kept up to date; and - (vi) the reports and proposals of the competent bodies in each case. - 4.
+The Secretary of the Board of Directors shall provide each new Director with a copy of the Bylaws, these Regulations, the Code of Ethics of the FCC Group, the Internal Regulations of Conduct in the Securities Market, the latest financial statements and management reports, both individual and consolidated, approved by the General Shareholders' Meeting, the audit reports corresponding thereto and the latest economic and financial information sent to the markets.
+They shall also be provided with the identification of the current account auditors and their representatives. - 5.
+Each director shall sign a document confirming receipt of this documentation, that they are aware of its contents and that they faithfully fulfil their duties as a director. - 6.
+The Company shall establish orientation programmes that provide new directors with fast and sufficient knowledge of the Company and its Group as well as the Corporate Governance rules, in addition to imparting knowledge refresher courses when the circumstances so require.